TwoBitMachines/FlareEngineDocs/docs/html/_sources/AI/pathfinding.rst.txt

 is to generate paths.
 This will be useful in case there are multiple AI agents referencing the same pathfinding class.
 To create an AI agent that will follow a generated path, create another gameobject and add an AI system.
 Create two targets.
 One target will be the end point of the path, usually the player.
 The other target is **Target Pathfinding**.
-This target will hold a reference to the pathfinding class, specify follow speeds, and will requests for paths to be generated.
+This target will hold a reference to the pathfinding class, specify follow speeds, and will request for paths to be generated.

 .. list-table::
    :widths: 25 100